 Good Food Practices

-During the listeria ordeal safety campaigns to teach people how to practice good hygiene when working with food were put on the spotlight.
+During the listeria ordeal safety campaigns, teaching people how to practice good hygiene when working with food was put on the spotlight.

 Waste disposal: discard of any materials that are not necessary or that will not be used.